-In this article, the author discusses Ullrich congenital muscular dystrophy (UCMD), a collagen VI–related myopathy, which is characterized by proximal joint contractures, distal hyperlaxity, and normal intelligence.
+In this article, the author discusses Ullrich congenital muscular dystrophy, a collagen VI–related myopathy, which is characterized by proximal joint contractures, distal hyperlaxity, and normal intelligence.
 Clinical findings are hypotonia, congenital hip dislocation, torticollis, contractures, arthrogryposis, distal laxity in the neonatal period, and generalized, slowly progressive muscle weakness, including mild facial weakness.
 Ullrich congenital muscular dystrophy and Bethlem myopathy represent 2 ends of a clinical spectrum of disease defined as collagen VI–related myopathies.
 Both recessive and dominant mutations in collagen VI genes COL6A1, COL6A2, and COL6A3 are responsible for the disease phenotype in these myopathic conditions.

 • Ullrich congenital muscular dystrophy (UCMD) is the severe clinical manifestation of collagen VI–related myopathic disorders.

 • Ullrich congenital muscular dystrophy patients may have dominant or recessive mutations in collagen VI genes, and dominant mutations are frequently de novo mutations.

 • Early diagnosis of this disorder is important because supportive nocturnal ventilation can help patient survival.